Distinguished Visiting Professors

 The Jeannette K. Watson Distinguished Visiting Professorship in the Humanities is a preeminent lectureship originally established by the Watson family to support on-campus residencies of prominent humanities scholars, writers, and artists.
 Previous holders of the professorship include: Saul Bellow, Laura Freixas, Noam Chomsky, Angela Davis, Hans Mommsen, Toni Morrison, Martha Nussbaum, Mario Vargas Llosa, Leo Steinberg, Teresa de Lauretis, Stephen Greenblatt, Gesa Kirsch, William E. Wallace, Anthony Grafton, and Margaret Atwood.

 Watson Professors engage the university community via public lectures, mini-seminars, readings or performances, and more.
-They are in residence for a semester, a sustained period within a semester, or conduct a series of short visits across the year.
+They are in residence for a sustained period within a semester, or conduct a series of short visits across the year.
 Visit our forms page to learn more.

 P. Gabrielle Foreman 2021 Watson Professor.
 Co-Director, Center for Black Digital Research/#DigBlk